-Keeping a clean, healthy home is about more than “eco-cleaners”, microfiber and HEPA vacuums.
+There’s more to keeping a clean, healthy home than “eco-cleaners”, microfiber and HEPA vacuums.
 Based on my years in the health-based cleaning industry, I’m here to fill in some gaps.
-And to share what’s worked on the job.
+And share what’s worked on the job.

 Sick of cleaning?

 Did you know— over 80,000 modern chemicals are in use today, but most have never been fully tested.
 Many of these chemicals are in everyday consumer products, like cleaners.
 Some may pollute our indoor air.
 Learn more…

 Health-based cleaning protects your health, and the health of your loved ones, with the least impact on the environment.

 Based on my hands-on experience in professional settings, and extensive research, here are some key elements to start with.
 More details in coming posts!

 - Use the simplest, least-toxic cleaners and tools that work, while involving the least waste.
 Here are a few simple products to get you started.

 - Keep germs under control by keeping everything clean and dry.
 Then disinfect as needed, selectively and safely.

 - Damp dust, as recommended by allergy and asthma experts.
 A textured cotton or linen cloth works great in most cases.

 - Vacuum rather than sweep.
 You’ll pick up more with your vac, and scatter less dust.
 Be sure your machine is equipped with a true HEPA filter.